zoelai428/Numerical_Mathematics/README.md

 # Numerik
-Getting around Octave during the lecture on "Numerik" at the Uni Marburg.
+Getting around Octave during the lecture on "Numerik" at the university of Marburg.